Summarizing the Summas, or, The Simplicity of Saint Thomas Aquinas

 3. What hope is there for man to find happiness?

-The Summa theologica is comprised of three main parts, the second being subdivided into two parts and a supplement being appended to the third part.
+The Summa Theologica is comprised of three main parts, the second being subdivided into two parts and a supplement being appended to the third part.

 .